All static and electrically charged solutions with Einstein base manifold in the arbitrary-dimensional Einstein-Maxwell system with a massless scalar field: Concluding remarks

 where

+and $B$ is an integration constant.
 This corresponds to an arbitrary dimensional generalization of the Ellis wormhole~\cite{Ellis1973} with a Maxwell field.
 This solution with $n=4$ and $k=1$ was given in~\cite{ggs2009}.

 One of the possible generalization of the present work is to add a cosmological constant.
 Even without the Maxwell field, a complete classification of the static solutions has not been performed yet.
 Only the general solution for the case of Ricci flat base manifolds ($k=0$), and in presence of a negative cosmological constant, is known in any spacetime dimension \cite{Saenz:2012ga}.
 Another possible generalization is to consider the dilatonic coupling of the scalar field to the Maxwell field.
+Results in this direction, following a similar approach to~\cite{pk1996}, can be found in \cite{kp1997}.
 We will address these problems elsewhere.